TheThingsNetwork/docs/_content/quick-start/index.md

 > See the [global coverage map](https://www.thethingsnetwork.org/map)

-Although you might already have a coverage in your area, we still recommend you to get your hands on a gateway to ensure reliable coverage.
+Although you might already have coverage in your area, we still recommend you to get your hands on a gateway to ensure reliable coverage.
 There are a lot of gateways with extensive features on the market, so make sure you choose the one that fits your needs best.
 For example, here is a short list of some popular indoor gateways:

 |   |  Gateway | Link  |
 | ------------- |:-------------:| -----:|